mdk333/3kProtocol/README.md

 # 3kProtocol
-Library for simulation of KKK secret key exchange protocol and its attacks.
+Library for simulation of neural network based KKK secret key exchange protocol and its attacks.